JimmyDore/artwithcoding/README.md

 - Add new distortion algorithms in `distortions.py`
 - Create new shape types in `shapes.py`
 - Create new color schemes in `colors.py`
-- Enhance audio analysis in `audio_analyzer.py`
 - Build new demo configurations in `demos.py`
 - Extend shape interactions and morphing capabilities

 ---

-**Distorsion Movement** transforms mathematical concepts into living, breathing art that responds to sound and user interaction.
+**Distorsion Movement** transforms mathematical concepts into living, breathing art that responds to user interaction.
 With support for multiple geometric shapes, flexible rendering modes, and comprehensive interactive controls, it's both a technical showcase of real-time graphics programming and a creative tool for generating endless visual experiences.